oisdk/site/drafts/balancing-folds.markdown

     (rb,rs) = go r
 ```

 And one tree is more balanced than another if it has a smaller balance factor.

+There's effectively no limit on the balance factor for the typewriter method: when the input is one larger than a power of two, it'll stick the one extra in one branch and the rest in another (as with `[1..9]`{.haskell} in the example above).

-From what I can tell, according to this definition, the slalom method is always more balanced than the typewriter for lists of the same length.
-I haven't been able to verify this formally, but from some quick experiments and some help from [oeis.org](https://oeis.org/), all trees of size smaller than $2^n$ (or, to put it another way, all trees with depth less than $n$) will have a balance factor less than the $n$th [Jacobsthal number](https://oeis.org/A001045).
-Interestingly, that's (apparently) also the number of ways to tie a tie using $n + 2$ turns.
+For the slalom method, it looks like there's something more interesting going on, limit-wise.
+I haven't been able to verify this formally (yet), but from what I can tell, a tree of height $n$ will have at most a balance factor of the $n$th [Jacobsthal number](https://oeis.org/A001045).
+That's (apparently) also the number of ways to tie a tie using $n + 2$ turns.

+That was just gathered from some quick experiments and [oeis.org](https://oeis.org/), but it seems to make sense intuitively.
 Jacobsthal numbers are defined like this:

 ```{.haskell}
 j 0 = 0